centrapay/centrapay-docs/content/guides/point-of-sale.md

 Contact [integrations@centrapay.com](mailto:integrations@centrapay.com) to get started with API keys.

-Once you have confirmed your integration needs we will then provide you with a customised integration checklist for certification.
+Once you have confirmed your integration needs we will then provide you with a customized integration checklist for certification.